Louis-He/mif_generator/README.md

 .m4a, .mp3, .wav, .raw

 ## Notice:
-1. you need depedency package: wave, pydub
+1. you need dependency packages: wave, pydub
 2. Only tested on python 3.7 but it should work on all python3 versions.

 ## usage

 For mac user, you can just run `exe/sound2mif_mac` and it should work.
-If not or you are using other OS, you can follow the instructions below
+If not or you are using other operating systems, you can follow the instructions below

 1. Open command line.